raveancic/endo_cells_COVID19/README.md

-# Statistical analyses present of Mancuso Gidaro et al., XXX
+# Statistical analyses and codes for Mancuso P, Gidaro A et al., XXX